Most people have heard of the Botox brand and ask for it by name, but there are many other botulinum toxin brands available and used in the UK.

-What are the different brands of botulinum toxin, and how are they different?
+What are the different botulinum toxin brands, and how are they different?

 Before even looking at the products, remember that the ‘units’ are not equivalent.

+Different Botulinum Toxin Brands use different methods of measureing.
 Allergan use a cellular assay to measure Botox units.
-Speywood units are rather gruesomely quantified as the amount of botulinum toxin that kills 50% of a genetically homogeneous population of mice.
+Speywood units are gruesomely quantified as the amount of botulinum toxin that kills 50% of a population of mice.

-Each company produces different aesthetic and non-aesthetic licenced products, often with the same molecule but in different sized vials.
+Each company produces different aesthetic and non-aesthetic licensed products, often with the same molecule but in different sized vials.

 Azzalure contains 125 speywood units.
-The molecule is called abobotulinumtoxinA.
+The Azzalure molecule is abobotulinumtoxinA.

-Boucoture and Zeomin, also aimed at aesthetic and general medical uses and it’s molecule is called incobotulinumtoxinA.
+BOCOUTURE and Zeomin, for aesthetic and general medical uses are incobotulinumtoxinA.

-Manufacturers and their representatives hotly contest many of the differences that are claimed by their competitors, and there are studies to support each view.
+Manufacturers and their representatives disagree with many of the differences claimed, and there are studies to support each view.

-However, Azzalure is often chosen over the others for treatment of hyperhydrosis, since in theory a greater spread is advantages where little accuracy is required.
+Azzalure is chosen for treatment of excessive sweating, since greater spread is much better where little accuracy is required.

 Speed of onset:

-The Bocouture incobotulinuma molecule remains biologically active even when stored for long periods at room temperature, which is largely due to it’s purified form, and the complete removal of the usual stabilising protein complex.
+The Bocouture incobotulinum a molecule remains biologically active even when stored for long periods at room temperature.
+This largely due to it’s form, and removal of the usual stabilising protein complex.

 Over all, all the products are safe to use in trained hands.
-The differences for many standard treatments are small and often more of academic or subtle interest rather than a difference in results.
+The differences are small and often more of academic or subtle interest rather than a difference in results.

-Because I use Restylane and this is a Galderma product I generally use Azzalure unless a patient specificaly asks for another brand.
+Because I use Restylane and this is a Galderma product I generally use Azzalure for sweating or Botox for wrinkles, unless a patient specificaly asks for another brand.